Anthonyg5005/hf-scripts/README.md

 ---
 # scripts

-Personal scripts to automate some tasks.\
+Personal scripts to automate some tasks mostly using [huggingface_hub](https://github.com/huggingface/huggingface_hub).\
-Will try to keep external module use to a minimum, other than **huggingface_hub**.\
-Feel free to send in PRs or use this code however you'd like.
-External downloaded code after running are AGPL 3.0 but anything I write is unlicense.\
+Feel free to send in PRs or use this code however you'd like.\
 *[GitHub mirror](https://github.com/anthonyg5005/hf-scripts)*

 **For GitHub**: Would recommend creating pull requests and discussions on the [offical huggingface repo](https://huggingface.co/Anthonyg5005/hf-scripts)